cinar/indicator/README.md

 ## Strategies Provided

-The following list of strategies are currently supported by this package:
+Strategies relies on the following:

 - [Asset](strategy.md#asset)
 - [Action](strategy.md#action)
 - [Strategy Function](strategy.md#strategy-function)
 - [Buy and Hold Strategy](strategy.md#buy-and-hold-strategy)

+The following list of strategies are currently supported by this package:

 ### Trend Strategies